yippibrian/structural-reliability-under-projection/README.md

 The boundary between reconstructible and traceable is especially important.
 A citation, source hash, tool trace, or provenance pointer may make a dependency traceable, but it does not make the claim reconstructible unless the representation also includes enough content or recovery structure to determine the relevant distinction.

+A claim may depend on several distinctions, and those dependencies may have different statuses.
+Dependency status is therefore better understood as a profile over the claim’s relevant dependencies rather than as one global scalar label.
+A claim-level description such as **mixed** indicates that this profile is nonuniform; it is not necessarily a fifth primitive status.

+Response-form selection must preserve the weaker or unresolved dependencies relevant to the claim rather than compressing the entire profile into an unjustifiably strong status.

 ---

 ## Structural Requirements